-In Rosscammm Films & Marketing we don’t get tired of saying that the promotion and marketing strategy done around a film means an 80% of the success in tickets sales.
-This is why we want to end the year, with a summary of a very interesting article written by Producción Audiovisual (Spanish blog) in which we will show you the most efficient advertising media to promote a film.
+At Rossscammm Films & Marketing we never get tired of saying that the promotion and marketing strategy done around a film results in 80% of the success in tickets sales.
+This is why we want to end the year with the summary of a very interesting article written by Producción Audiovisual (Spanish blog) in which we show you the most efficient advertising media to promote a film.

 Nowadays, online advertising has become a very important channel to promote a film alongside traditional advertising, especially if we talk about independent films.
-And it is not surprising, online advertising is much cheaper and more accessible than traditional media and, it allows an exhaustive target segmentation and it offers us a series of metrics and analysis of results that haven’t been achieved in traditional media channels.
+It is not surprising: online advertising is much cheaper and more accessible than traditional media, and it allows an exhaustive target segmentation while offering a series of metrics and analysis of results that haven’t been achieved in traditional media channels.

 Digital media is presented as the most efficient advertising channel according to the research “Do Movie Marketing Budgets Need a Digital Reboot?” done by Neustar.
-Even though, most of the marketing budget is still invested in TV.
+Nonetheless, most of the marketing budget is still invested in TV.

 This makes us wonder if television is a really profitable media.
 According to Neustar, of all the digital media Facebook is, by far, the most efficient advertising channel.
 Within the research, the investment in this platform was only 4% of the budget and generated on average 9% of the box office obtained the first weekend and 20% of all sales driven by marketing.
 This means that investing in Facebook to promote a film is 10 times more efficient than investing in television.

 In addition, the research revealed that investment in Facebook increase searches on Google and its users are more likely to share the ads of your movie with their friends.

 Another curious fact offered by the research is that only 44% of box office sales are due to investment in paid media, the remaining 56% is due to other motivations such as the casting.